 Within the Risk Management Department in Malta there are a number of specialised Risk Managers responsible for overseeing credit proposals from the sectors that they have responsibility for.
 They act as the first line of challenge to proposals received from the business lines (including the Group's Treasury function).
 Proposals are ultimately routed to the Group Chief Risk Officer.
 The Risk Management Department also has a team responsible for the creation and maintenance of limits within the Group's core banking system, Flexcube.
-Limits within the Kastle system, which is used for factoring transactions, are maintained by the operations teams in the headquarters (for Malta, Dubai and Greece clients) and in the subsidiaries (for exposures in India and Egypt).
+Limits within the Kastle system, which is used for factoring transactions, are maintained by the operations teams in the headquarters (for Malta, Dubai and Greece clients) and in Egypt (for Egypt based clients).
+On 1st July 2023 India Factoring and Finance Solutions implemented a new factoring system called iMX and limits for this system are maintained by the operations team in India.
 Limits within Forfaiting Manager, which is used for forfaiting transactions, are maintained by the risk function in Malta.

-The front line business units are responsible for the day-to-day management of credit risk relating to their clients.
+The front-line business units are responsible for the day-to-day management of credit risk relating to their clients.
 The relationship teams are responsible for preparing papers for submission to the Risk Management Department seeking approval for new and existing credit facilities for their clients.
 The relationship teams are also responsible for monitoring their client's financial health, by overseeing the use of their facilities, the transactions they are involved in and any other consideration that might affect the borrower's ability to repay facilities extended to them.

-(d) The relationships between credit risk management, risk control, compliance and internal audit functions
+(d) | The relationships between credit risk management, risk control, compliance and internal audit functions

-The authority of the risk management function is vested in the Group Chief Risk Officer ('GCRO') who is appointed by and reports to the Board Risk Committee.
+The authority of the risk management function is vested in the GCRO who is appointed by and reports to the Board Risk Committee.
 The GCRO is a member of executive management.
 The GCRO is responsible for the policies and procedures governing risk within the organisation, which are regularly reviewed and presented to the BRC for approval.
 Furthermore, the GCRO is responsible for ensuring that the Group remains within the tolerance thresholds set for risk metrics in the Group's Risk Appetite statement.